joaopalmeiro/reading-notes/science-communication/README.md

 **Quotes, notes, and takeaways**:

+- Interactive articles.
 - "(...) while the technology to distribute our ideas has grown (...), the interfaces have remained largely the same."
+- "The most popular publishing platforms, for example WordPress and Medium, choose to prioritize social features and ease-of-use while limiting the ability for authors to communicate using the dynamic features of the web."